DataStories-UniPi/VCRA/README.md

 # Vessel Collision Risk Assessment and Forecasting (VCRA/F)
-### Official Python implementation of the MLP-VCRA model from the paper "Collision Risk Assessment and Forecasting on Maritime Data"
+### Official Python implementation of the VCRA/F model from the paper "Collision Risk Assessment and Forecasting on Maritime Data"

 # Installation